What are you waiting for?

 I recently tried a September resolution, thinking that the end of summer was a more appropriate time to start on a new course than January.
 In September 2016 I left my job to start on a totally new direction and pursue different opportunities.

 My old job felt like asking a mathematician to write poems for a living, or an actor to only produce films, and never be in them.
-I was seeing my life go by like a movie that I was watching, not directing or participating in.

 I wanted a new start and I didn’t want to wait until January.
 I wanted a new career, I wanted the opportunity to follow my dreams.
 I had been unhappy for years in a job where I was undervalued and underpaid.
 But that wasn’t the real problem: it wasn’t my passion.